 Your body makes its own cannabinoids, which are called endocannabinoids.
 Endocannabinoids perform a wide range of activities related to maintaining homeostasis, from nursing to growth to responding to injuries.
 The cannabinoids in marijuana interfere with the body's natural regulation of various chemicals, including dopamine.
 Researchers suspect that cannabinoids allow more of these chemicals to be released than would normally be the case.

 Various lines of research into the health effects of marijuana are ongoing.
 However, research into medical cannabis has been hampered since the 1930s by the drug's illegality, a situation only now beginning to change for would-be researchers.
-This means that while many promising benefits of medical cannabis are being researched, in many cases further and repeated studies will be necessary before these uses can be approved by doctors.
+This means that while many promising benefits of medical cannabis are being researched, in many cases, further and repeated studies will be necessary before these health uses can be approved by doctors.